rotaryden/floody-minesweeper/README.md

 Proxx Test project

 ## Run
-Compiled executables should be present in the ./build folder
+Compiled executables may be run like this

 on Linux (tested on Ubuntu 22.04):
 ```